acidb/mobiscroll-docs/docs/angular/_auto-generated/eventcalendar/options.md

 ```

 **Default value**: `undefined`
 ### externalDrag {#opt-externalDrag}

 boolean

-If `true`, external drag &amp; drop is allowed and events can be dragged outside of the component view.
+If `true`, external drag & drop is allowed and events can be dragged outside of the component view.

 **Default value**: `undefined`
 ### externalDrop {#opt-externalDrop}